 It was: Southern Baptist Ethics and Religious Liberty Commission

-Which means that, out of the 42 organizations, less than half of them are large enough to have someone employed to answer their fucking phone.
-And, of those that did answer, almost none of them were willing to talk to me "on the record."
+Which means that, out of the 42 organisations, less than half of them are large enough to have someone employed to answer their fucking phone.
+And, of those that did answer, almost none of them were willing to talk to me "on the record".
 Each time I asked a question, I'd either be referred to their website or put on hold while they checked what the acceptable answer was.
 Presumably because they know their arguments are so flimsy they can't be argued in real time.

 Obviously, if you can't get your shit together enough to have one person working for you who can answer your phone, you are in no position to lend authority to anything.
 I'm pretty sure you can't even call yourself an "organisation".
 You have to be organised to qualify as an organisation.
 And, if you have a staff of zero, that just makes you some dude with a website and an answering machine.

 Case in point: Here is a screencap of the website of the International Communion of Evangelical Churches, which is one of the 41 "organisations" listed in the ad:

 It's a fucking Facebook page.
 With 132 likes.
 I've had profile pictures with more likes than that.

 Nice coalition of organisations, guys.
 Fellow gays, I don't think we have much to be worried about here.

 Follow Jamie on Twitter: @JLCT